ankur8931/js-hacking/README.md

 6. external.js - running external js from script source to bypass any code limitation checks

 7. external-noscript.js - include external javascript without using script tags

+8. replace-img.js - replace old image by new image in JS